albertlauncher/albert/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Please check the existing issues before creating a new one.
+about: Please check the existing issues and discuss your issue in the chats before creating a new one.
 assignees: ManuelSchneid3r
 ---